Anne T. and Robert M. Bass Library

 Special note for tours: Only Yale-led tours are allowed to enter the building.

 From the New Haven Green or Phelps Gate on Old Campus, take College Street north to Elm Street.
 Make a left onto Elm Street.
-Go past Calhoun College and Berkeley College (on your right).
+Go past Hopper College and Berkeley College (on your right).
 At High Street, turn right and follow the cement pathway.
 Sterling Memorial Library will be to the left; and the Women's Table sculpture on your right.
 Turn right and walk down the stairs.
 Enter the Bass Library from the pavilion on your left.